mattkgwhite/home-ops/README.md

 | Storage | Hetzner | SMB / Hosted Storage | 4 Euro/mo |
 |    |     |     | Total: ~99 Euro/mo   |

-## Networking

-## Ansible

-TBD - Configuration is currently a work in progress

 ## Kubernetes

 These are the configurations for kuberentes specifically for GitOps applications [ArgoCD](https://argoproj.github.io/cd/) and [FluxCD](https://fluxcd.io/). *These configurations are a work in progress and are subject to change.*